marioasmira/arena_calibration/README.md

 calibrate.exe ITERATIONS
 ```

 Where `ITERATIONS` should be a positive whole number.
 The larger the number the more accurate the result will be and the longer it will take to run.
+The default value for `ITERATIONS` is 1000.

 ### Output